 Stocks and bonds don’t always cut it.
 And sorry that I put a jinx on that.
 The traditional balanced portfolio is having one of its worst periods ever in 2022.
 Stocks have been correcting as well as bonds, the latter due to interest rates rising rapidly in the attempt to tame inflation.

 Here are the main assets we’ll add into our all-weather portfolios, with suggested ETFs:

 Other.
-You could also consider adding real return bonds that offer a yield plus an inflation adjustment as an additional inflation asset, and/or that new digital gold known as bitcoin.
+You could also consider adding real return bonds or TIPS that offer a yield plus an inflation adjustment as an additional inflation asset, and/or that new digital gold known as bitcoin.
 (Here’s an article on bitcoin that will help you to gain an understanding of this new asset.)
 Neither of these assets, however, are included in the sample all-weather portfolios below.
 To add bitcoin—many suggest a 5% portfolio weighting—you could trim from your real assets holding (PRA).